LBcheche/Timer-For-LOVE2D/README.md

 where:

-- `time`: global variable that represents the current time in seconds.
+- `time`: a number that represents the current time in seconds.

-- `alarmFunction`: clients callback function that will be called after the set time.
+- `alarmFunction`: a client's callback function that will be called after the set time.

-- `continuous`: global boolean variable that flags if the timer will automatically reset
+- `continuous`: a boolean that flags if the timer will automatically reset

 ### Timer Handler Methods